thediveo/lxkns/README.md

-Please note that a typical `public/index.html` should set `<base href="%PUBLIC_URL%/"/>` – **please note the trailing slash!** The production version of your React app then should be build with PUBLIC_URL unset (default).
+Please note that a typical `public/index.html` should set `<base href="%PUBLIC_URL%/"/>` – **please note the trailing slash!** The production version of your React app then should be build with PUBLIC_URL set to "."
+(sic!).
+This ensures that all webpack-generated resources are properly referenced relative to the (dynamic) base URL.

 Reference all your resources with relative paths, including your shortcut/favorite icon, et cetera.
 Remove any `%PUBLIC_URL%/` from any other